SCSDMWT/climate_scenario_web_tool/README.md

  * JavaScript to handle the interactive parts of the map in the users browser.
  * Third party (Open Street Maps or Ordinance Survey) to serve the tile layer.
+ * PostgreSQL database to store pre-computed hazard data.
+If the database is not present, hazard data will be calculated per request.

-There is currently no separate caching or database service, but they might be used in the future.
+There is currently no separate caching, but it might be used in the future.

 The server component uses the [Flask][flask]